Hynchus/DMFamiliar/README.md

+#Installation
+You can find the latest release here: https://github.com/Hynchus/DMFamiliar/releases/latest

 # DMFamiliar
 Collection of simple tools for tabletop roleplaying games.
- - You should get warnings about this program being from an unrecognized publisher, however this software is not harmful.
+ - You should get warnings about this program being from an unrecognized publisher because I am an unrecognized publisher.
+But I promise this software is not harmful.
  - Running DMFamiliar.exe will put an icon in your taskbar.
 Click this icon to access DM tools.

 Contains two tools: